doxout/stractory/README.md

     strac.get('mr-echo', function(err, client) { client.write("hi"); });

-`get` connects to the actor if required, otherwise returns the last cached client.
+`get(name cb)` connects to the actor if required, otherwise returns the last cached client.
-This is faster and much more resource-friendly than creating a new connection every time.
+This is faster and much more resource-friendly than creating a new connection every time, but it might not work for some types of actors that require a new connection for every client or use.
+RPC clients like dnode will work fine.

 # Complex actors